watertap-org/watertap-reflo/docs/technical_reference/core/solar_energy_base.rst

 Basic Structure & Assumptions
 -----------------------------

-The solar energy models in REFLO are intended to represent the entire solar energy system, including the solar field, power block (if applicable), and any necessary balance of system equipment.
+The solar energy models in REFLO are intended to represent a complete solar energy technology installation, including the solar field, power block (if applicable), and any necessary balance of system equipment.
 WaterTAP-REFLO solar energy models are steady-state only.
 In other words, only a single time period is modeled that is assumed to be one year long.
 The general structure for REFLO surrogate models is: